About

 To address this issue, it is necessary to generalize key tools in quantum information, such as the concept of entanglement, which has proven to be crucial in quantum communication theory, to the mathematical formalism of QFT.
 However, this task is highly non-trivial, as the mathematical framework of QFT is considerably more complex than that of ordinary quantum mechanics.
 While quantum information primarily deals with finite-dimensional Hilbert spaces, QFT must describe systems with infinitely many degrees of freedom, adding an additional layer of difficulty.

 The goal of this workshop is to bring together researchers from both fields to foster synergies, design strategies for the rigorous generalization of quantum information tools within the QFT framework, and explore new joint research directions.
-The event will take place in person at the Sabatini building of UC3M, with an estimated duration of three days, and will be jointly organized by members of two research groups from the Department of Mathematics.

 Local Organizing Committee